codaamok/Get-CMUnusedSources/README.md

 - ConfigMgr console installed
 - PowerShell 5.1 or newer
-- [PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML) module installed (only if you specify `-HtmlReport` switch).
-See an example of the HTML report [here](https://www.cookadam.co.uk/Get-CMUnusedSources_ExampleHTMLReport.html).
+- [ImportExcel](https://github.com/dfinke/ImportExcel) module installed (only if you specify `-ExcelReport` switch).
+See an example of the Excel report [here](https://www.cookadam.co.uk/Get-CMUnusedSources.ps1_2019-12-21_10-30-03.xlsx).

 ## Getting started